-In Spain, the most popular small-fish variety used for tapas are Boquerones, (or “white anchovies”) and can be purchased pre-cleaned and packaged at specialty shops, preparing them yourself, despite the mess, is always preferable.
+In Spain, the fish typically used for tapas are Boquerones, or “white anchovies”.
+These can be purchased pre-cleaned and packaged at specialty shops.
+Preparing them yourself, though, despite the mess, results in a far more delectable dish.

-When you are ready to serve, top the tapas with a nice squeeze of fresh lemon juice, a pinch of (smoked) salt, and a final drizzle of fresh olive oil.
-Serve with hick wedges of rustic country bread with fresh butter, radishes, cherry tomatoes, cold roasted fingerling potatoes, roasted garlic cloves, bits of fresh sheep’s milk cheese, olives, and pickled onions.
+When you are ready to serve the tapas you should top them off with a fresh squeeze of lemon juice, a pinch of (smoked) salt, and a final drizzle of olive oil.
+Serve alongside thick wedges of rustic country bread topped with fresh butter, fresh-picked radishes, cherry tomatoes, cold roasted fingerling potatoes, whole roasted garlic cloves, chunks of fresh sheep’s milk cheese, lots of olives, and plenty of pickled onions.